Wide-orbit exoplanets are common. Analysis of nearly 20 years of OGLE microlensing survey data: Event Selection

-Two fields (BLG535 and BLG610) produce particularly large number of candidates (2047 and 2021, respectively) and their inspection reveals that majority of them are produced by spurious photometry taken during a single night ($\mathrm{HJD'} = 6029.X$).
+Two fields (BLG535 and BLG610) produce particularly large number of candidates (2047 and 2021, respectively) and their inspection reveals that the majority of them are produced by spurious photometry taken during a single night ($\mathrm{HJD'} = 6029.X$).
 We exclude this night and re-run the event selection in these two fields.

 Part of the time-series data analyzed here was previously searched for microlensing events by Mr\'oz \etal (2017): 2010--2015 data in nine fields with the highest cadence ($20~\mathrm{min}$ or $1~\mathrm{h}$).
 For these data we reuse Cut 2 of Mr\'oz \etal (2017) without rejecting objects with multiple bumps.
-The analysis of these data differs from the analysis of other data in only two aspects: the length of input light curve and the length of moving window used ($360~\mathrm{d}$ \vs $720~\mathrm{d}$).
+The event selection in these data differs from the event selection in other data in only two aspects: the length of input light curve and the length of moving window used ($360~\mathrm{d}$ \vs $720~\mathrm{d}$).
 For all other data (including 2016--2019 data in the same fields) we follow the procedure described above.

 We visually inspect all 14,351 light curves selected in this way.
 We select events that we consider useful for planet detection efficiency calculations, \ie we remove instrumental artifacts, light curves for which it is not obvious if they show microlensing events (mostly too poorly sampled and low-amplitude), variable stars (mostly cataclysmic variables), and binary-lens microlensing events with either stellar mass-ratios ($q>0.1$) or anomalies near the event peak (some were previously published as planets, \eg OGLE-2013-BLG-0341; Gould \etal 2014).
 This left us with 7228 candidates.
 We additionally mark events with anomalies that can be caused by wide-orbit planets so that we can independently check anomalies selected in an automated way (Section 4).
 During the visual inspection we discovered the event OGLE-2016-BLG-1928, which is the shortest-timescale microlensing event currently known and a very strong candidate for a free-floating planet (Mr\'oz \etal 2020).